ben-crowhurst/ember-localisation-spike/README.md

 Ember-Localisation Setup
 =================

-Example Ember project with localisation via a Handlbars registered helper.
+Example Ember project with localisation.

 Open application.html and view the Javascript console for output.